WeerawatW/MAX78000-prepare-dataset/README.md

 ![](images/export_file.png)

-Open that file and move `test` and `train` folder from into your path .
+Open that file and move `test` and `train` folder from into your directory .

 ![](images/extrct_file.png)